 Foliar fertilisers play important role by delivering nutrients directly to the leaves, providing a fast-acting way to correct deficiencies, improve fruit yield and quality, and enhance the plant health, especially when root uptake is hindered by conditions like poor soil uptake or cold environmental stresses (Papadopoulos, 2020).
 In addition, foliar fertilisers increase nutrient use efficiency and can directly supply immobile nutrients such as calcium, which is crucial for preventing blossom end rot in tomatoes.

-Economically, foliar fertilisers can foliar reduce overall input costs significantly and increase profits for smallholder farmers by producing higher quality and quantity of produce.
+Economically, foliar fertilisers canfurther reduce overall input costs significantly and increase profits for smallholder farmers by producing higher quality and quantity of produce.
 It has been noted that in Tanzania foliar fertilisers are used in a variety of crops, including potatoes, cabbages, maize, cashews, citrus fruits, sugarcane and rice (Makale et al., 2024).
 However, specific data on foliar fertiliser use remains limited.
 It has been estimated that over 90% of imported fertilisers to Tanzania, granulated fertilisers predominate the share while foliar fertiliser accounts for less than 5 of the imports (Mwaijande, 2019).
 This low adoption has been mainly attributed to lack of awareness among farmers, existing traditional use of soil-based fertilisers and of soil fertilisers.

 Even with the revealed potential benefits, there is a lack of empirical evidence documenting the effectiveness of foliar fertilisers on tomato growth and yield under controlled screen-house conditions in Tanzania.
 Evaluating foliar fertilisers in this environment will allow researchers to isolate treatment effects from external variables such as pests, temperature, and sunlight fluctuations, while also simulating stress conditions common in tomato production as also suggested by Souri and Hatamian, (2019).
 Such studies can provide precise insights into growth responses and yield improvement, in the end informing best practices and policy recommendations for sustainable tomato production.

-Therefore, this study aims to evaluate the effect of foliar fertilisers on tomato growth and yield under screen-house conditions, with a view to enhancing productivity and supporting smallholder farmers in Tanzania.
+Therefore, this study aims to evaluate the effect of foliar fertilizers on tomato growth and yield under screen-house conditions, with a view to enhancing productivity and supporting smallholder to marginal farmers in Tanzania.

 2. material and methods